 - Be sure everyone stays with the boat.
 Do not leave the boat to get gear.

 - Each seat will be assigned a specific duty for a huli recovery.
 Be sure you know what your job is before you go out.
 These jobs do not need to be done by a specific seat.
-If there are reasons you want to do a job that is assigned to another seat (size, strength or ability) be sure this is clear before you go out.
+If there are reasons you want to do a job that is assigned to another seat (size, strength, or ability) be sure this is clear before you go out.

 - Stay at the front of the boat and help hold boat in position.
 Follow steers instructions if given.

 Seats 2 and 5